Successful LinkedIn Advertising in 4 Quick Steps

 3. Pick The Right Kind of Ad

 Once you know who you're targeting, picking the correct type of ad is the next big step.
-Linkedin ads offer you a fair amount of variety when choosing the right kind of ad to run.
-The three most significant options are: Sponsored Content, Sponsored InMail, and Text Ads.
+Linkedin ads offer a fair amount of variety when choosing the right ad.
+Sponsored Content, InMail, and Text Ads are the three most significant options.

-• Text Ads show up on the sidebar of the Linkedin website.
-They're not as integrated into the Linkedin experience as sponsored content ads are, and they operate more similarly to pay-per-click ads - the more people click, the more you pay for the ad.
+• Text Ads show up on the sidebar of the LinkedIn website.
+They're not as integrated into the LinkedIn experience as sponsored content ads are, and they operate more similarly to pay-per-click ads - the more people click, the more you pay for the ad.
 The upside of text ads is that you can get a more precise idea of how your ad is effective (by looking at clicks), but given that it's more intrusive than sponsored content ads, it's not always the most straightforward choice.
-Text ads are usually cheaper, but they are less effective than other types of ads.
-The most significant disadvantage of text ads is that you're limited to using text, and you don't have the same freedom as you would in other ad types.
+Text ads are usually cheaper but less effective than other ads.
+The most significant disadvantage of text ads is that you're limited to using text and don't have the same freedom as in other ad types.

-Depending on your target audience, the type of ad you want to use will change.
-If you think personalization is the most important thing, then consider sponsored InMail or sponsored content ads.
-If you think you can get away with less, and you want to reach a broad audience, then look at text ads.
-If your budget allows it, you can even pick multiple ad types for the most exposure.
+The type of ad you want to use will change depending on your target audience.
+If personalization is the most important thing, consider sponsored InMail or sponsored content ads.
+If you can get away with less and want to reach a broad audience, look at text ads.
+If your budget allows it, you can pick multiple ad types for the most exposure.
 Be careful, though - you don't want to overexpose your target audience to ads; it could put them off.

 4. Pick The Right ad Format

-Each ad type allows for different ad formats, depending on which type you chose.
+Each ad type allows for different ad formats, depending on your chosen type.
 Your ad's structure will largely depend on what kind of content you choose to include in your ad.
 Remember that some ad types cannot involve some formats (for example, text ads cannot incorporate videos), so not all formats can be applied to all ad types.
 Here are the main formats you can choose from:

-• Single image ads are the most popular ads on Linkedin.
-It's a simple ad with one carefully selected image to accompany some text.
+• Single-image ads are the most popular ads on Linkedin.
+It's a simple ad with one carefully selected image accompanying some text.

 • Carousel ads are exclusive to sponsored content.
 You can use more than a single image in these kinds of ads.
-They come in handy if you're trying to show off more than a single product you're launching, or you feel like you can't get the message across with just one image.
+They come in handy if you're trying to show off more than a single product you're launching or can't get the message across with just one image.

 • Video ads are more interactive than image ads.
 They can deliver more information than text in the same space, and you can show more than you could with one image.
 You can also incorporate music or other sound effects to complement your ad better.

-• Follower ads are meant to drive people to your Linkedin page and get you more followers.
+• Follower ads drive people to your LinkedIn page and get more followers.
 They're not about selling products and services.
 It's just about getting followers for your page.
 It's the most useful for growing your following on Linkedin.

 • Spotlight ads are specifically designed to advertise products and services.
-If you have a specific product that you just launched and want to focus on your ads on that one product, spotlight ads are the best option.
+If you have a specific product you just launched and want to focus your ads on that product, spotlight ads are the best option.

-• Job ads are there to invite potential employees to check out your company and see if they'd be interested in working with you.
-Not the most common ad on most websites, but there's no better place than Linkedin to run job ads.
+• Job ads invite potential employees to check out your company and see if they want to work with you.
+It's not the most common ad on most websites, but there's no better place than LinkedIn to run job ads.

 Contact One of our Advertisement Consultants